bdnkai/MyHOLO/README.md

-# MyHolo - raise your own Holo
+# MyHolo - Raise Your Holo Today

 An application that allows you to raise your own virtual Holo.
 Users are able to feed it, play with it, and interact with it.
 Being a good Holo owner will be rewarded with coins, while bad one's will experience the lost of their Holo forever!
 This application will be powered with React on the front-end and renders ThreeJS Library with React-Three-Fiber.